What is Colostrum and What Are the Benefits for Your Baby?

 What Does Colostrum Look Like?

-It’s easy to digest and flows slowly from your nipples, helping your newborn learn to breastfeed
+Supports early digestion.
+It’s easy to digest and flows slowly from your nipples, making it ideal for helping newborns learn how to breastfeed.

 How Much Colostrum Does a Newborn Need?